mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         SNP          exposure          eaf.exposure   beta.exposure se.exposure pval.exposure effect_allele.exposure other_allele.exposure
         rs769952832 ENSG00000227232.5       0.06         0.5            0.1       1.3e-05          C                     T

-## 4.3.2 Extract outcome data using MR-Base package
+## 4.3.2 Extract outcome data using TwoSampleMR package

 Now if you have the exposure data in the correct format, you can get the GWAS summary data as follows: